ome/omero-documentation/omero/sysadmins/config.rst

 omero.threads.min_threads
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Number of threads that will be kept waiting at all times.
+Maximum - not minimum - number of threads that can simultaneously run at the "USER" and "BACKGROUND" priority level.
+Internal system threads may still run.
+Note when setting this that these threads do not time out.

 Default: `5`